top of page

 de Vogel Headshot 2022.png

-I am a political scientist researching the politics of authoritarian regimes and collective action in Russia and the post-Soviet region.
+I am a political scientist researching the politics of authoritarian regimes, political control and collective action in Russia and the post-Soviet region.

 bottom of page